Artsacad

 Dance Survey

 New dancers develop kinesthetic awareness, ideal individual body alignment, physical strength, flexibility, endurance, and care of the body while exploring various dance genres (modern, jazz, ballet, tap and folkloric/world dance).
 Beyond developing a basic understanding of techniques and styles, students will participate in improvisation and dance making exercises.
-This class will focus on technical principles appropriate to class level.
+These dance classes in Michigan will focus on technical principles appropriate to class level.
 Further studies will include information on dance history and terminology; music/rhythm and dance relationships; careers in dance; as well as nutrition and self-care.

 Technique I and II